ceramicnetwork/docs/docs/clients/javascript/cli.md

 # JS CLI Client
-The JS CLI allows you to start a JavaScript Ceramic node and interact with it using the command line.
-It can be used to interact with Ceramic from the command line, or simply spin up and configure a Ceramic node which can be used with the JS HTTP Client.
+The JS CLI allows you to start a JavaScript Ceramic node and interact with it using simple commands.
+It can be used to interact with Ceramic from the command line, or to simply spin up and configure a Ceramic node which can be used with, for example, the JS HTTP Client.

-## **Benefits**
+## **Considerations**

 **Simplified development**:

+**Spin up a Ceramic node**:

 ## **Installation**